jdgordon/kankun-magictimer/README.md

 On the machine youll be using as the server run "python /path/to/magictimer.py <port number>&" so it stays running in the background.

 PULL REQUESTS WELCOME ESPECIALY FOR A FRONTEND

+# TODO
+* switch to a database instead of JSON config
+* probably switch to django or some other proper server framework
+* a frontend!